-- driver and passenger airbag modules (which include the inflators and airbags) - \bullet seat-mounted side airbags .
-Refer to Seat-mounted side airbag system later in this chapter - safety belt pretensioners - one or more impact and safing sensors

-- a readiness light and tone - and the electrical wiring which connects the components - Side curtain airbag system.
-Refer to Safety Canopy $^{\text{TM}}$ system later in this chapter. - Front passenger sensing system.
-Refer to Front passenger sensing system. later in this chapter. - "Passenger airbag off" or "pass airbag off" indicator lamp.
-Refer to Front passenger sensing system. later in this chapter.
+- driver and passenger airbag modules (which include the inflators and airbags). - side airbags and safety canopy $^{\text{TM}}$ .
+Refer to Side airbag system later in this chapter. - one or more impact and safing sensors. - Safety belt pretensioner - a readiness light and tone. - diagnostic module. - and the electrical wiring which connects the components. - Front passenger sensing system.
+Refer to Front passenger sensing system later in this chapter. - "Passenger airbag off" or "pass airbag off" indicator lamp.
+Refer to Front passenger sensing system later in this chapter.

-The diagnostic module monitors its own internal circuits and the supplemental airbag electrical system wiring (including the impact sensors), the system wiring, the airbag system readiness light, the airbag back up power, the airbag ignitors and safety belt pretensioners.
+The diagnostic module monitors its own internal circuits and the supplemental airbag electrical system wiring (including the impact sensors), the system wiring, the airbag system readiness light, the airbag back up power and the airbag ignitors.